 - Slice & Enjoy.
-Use your brush to scoop up some of the liquid and pan juices at the bottom of the pan, and stir them into the remaining glaze (just a few tablespoons to thin things out).
+Use your brush to scoop up some of the liquid and pan juices at the bottom of the pan, and stir them into the remaining glaze.
 If desired, brush the sides one more time or serve the remaining glaze on the side, thinned out with some of the pan juices.
 Let the ham rest for about 5 minutes to redistribute the juices inside, then slice with a sharp knife and serve warm.

 - An 8 pound ham would take 80-96 minutes (1 hour 20 minutes – 1 hour 36 minutes)

 - A 9 pound ham would take 90-108 minutes (1 hour 30 minutes – 1 hour 48 minutes)

 - A 10 pound ham would take 100-140 minutes (1 hour 40 minutes to 2 hours)